46 thoughtful Valentine's Day gifts she'll love

 We would recommend the Dyson Supersonic again and again…and again.
 It’s seriously that good.
 We reviewed the hair dryer and think it’s worth the investment to get a salon-quality blow out at home, no matter your hair type, and even named it the best high-end hair dryer of 2021.

+Help her upgrade her winter skin care routine by gifting Glossier’s The Skin Care Set.
+Featuring a conditioning face wash, dermatologist-recommended priming moisturizer and the brand’s cult-favorite skin balm, this set has everything she needs to stay hydrated throughout the cold months.
+Maybe even get her the humidifier we recommended too?

-Maison Margiela ‘Replica’ By The Fireplace Eau de Toilette ($130; sephora.com)
+Maison Margiela ‘Replica’ by the Fireplace Eau de Toilette ($130; sephora.com)

 If she’s on the hunt for a new signature fragrance, this winter she may be into cozy scents that remind her of being snuggled by the fire.
 Maison Margiela’s Replica By The Fireplace perfume is just that, with notes of chestnut, vanilla and clove oil for an aroma that’s warm and spicy.